Are Indiana Records Public?

 - Record retention schedules

 To get information on child abuse records, interested persons may search using the offender's name, birth date, or case number.
+Note that a free public records search can only be done online.

 - Both record subject's full names;